ome/omero-figure/docs/figure_file_format.rst

-In general, OMERO.figure FileAnnotations are *not* linked to any Images because this would display them in the client UI alongside a delete button, allowing the user to accidentally delete the file, particularly since they may not recognise the file.
+In general, OMERO.figure FileAnnotations are *not* linked to any Images because this would display them in the client UI alongside a delete button, allowing the user to accidentally delete the file, particularly since they may not recognize the file.

 JSON format
 -----------